 What if your manufacturing company could predict equipment failures and optimize production line performance?
-Learn how machine learning can help you here.
+Learn how to predict equipment failures using machine learning.

 The faster your product passes the stage of the production pipeline and gets shipped out the factory door, the sooner it will fall into the hands of happy customers.
 That’s your major goal in manufacturing — to maximize the production line performance and deliver finished goods to customers in a timely manner.

 This goal is though difficult to reach with repeated manufacturing failures, which result in increasing maintenance costs and delays in manufacturing.
-Both expected and unexpected machine breakdowns can wreak havoc on your production line performance and company profits.
+Both expected and unexpected equipment failures can wreak havoc on your production line performance and company profits.

 Equipment failure happens all the time, and its consequences could range from easily fixed issues with minimal maintenance costs to catastrophic breakdowns with expensive downtimes, delays in production, profit reductions, and so on.
 Still, we can distinguish between two main reasons why reducing machine failure makes sense in manufacturing.